Meet Susan

 Life in Practice

 I live the practices I teach.
-My mornings start with meditation and Sanskrit study, followed by a walk in nature with my Tibetan terrier.
+My mornings start with meditation and Sanskrit study, followed by a walk in nature.
 Strength training and movement keep me grounded, and I pay attention to the food, breath, and energy that carry me through the day.
 These are the rhythms that keep me steady and remind me that health isn’t an idea — it’s how we live, moment to moment.

 Life itself is a practice.
 To stay well, we must continually return inward, anchoring ourselves in something deeper than our circumstances.
 That’s what sustains me, and it’s the same foundation I share through my work.